What words can be uttered when our thoughts and imaginations are shattered?

 Perhaps the silence between the words will offer the needed time for sighs and tears.

-They may be adapted to respond to a current situation of horror and senseless loss of life.
+They may be adapted to respond in lamentation to the too frequent situations of horror and senseless loss of life in our world.

 From the United Church of Christ USA:

 Holy One, called by many names, our hearts are once again touched and broken by events in our communities.
 You created us from love and call us to love you and to love our neighbours as we love ourselves.
 Once again we find ourselves facing the reality that fear is among us instead of love.

 We pray for the families and friends of those murdered and injured in [Christchurch, New Zealand] today.
 We pray for Muslim communities globally and extend love, peace and comfort in the midst of yet another tragic moment.
 We pray for healing for the injured and for lives that are torn apart today.
 We stand boldly as Christians believing that the love that comes from you is greater than the fear that destroys lives and communities.

 God of peace

 We pray for those caught up in the events in [New Zealand], for those killed and wounded, and for those who will mourn.

 We pray for the people of the emergency services as they respond, and for community leaders and faith leaders as they work to heal broken communities.

 Soften the hearts of those who are motivated by hate and bring peace to your precious people of [New Zealand].